+Is value investing dead?
+Is value investing still relevant?
 A quick google search on the topic of value investing returns countless results questioning the efficacy of value investing over the past decade.
 “The Death of Value Investing”, “The Case Against Value”, “Why Value Investors Fail”, “Is Value Gone for Good?”.
 The list goes on, and the criticism is relentless.
-Value investing has now underperformed growth investing for 13 years, and the difference has been significant.
+When it comes to value investing vs growth investing, value investing has now underperformed growth investing for 13 years, and the difference in these investment styles, and disciplines has been significant.
 Over the course of the past decade, growth stocks have trounced their value stock brethren with the S&P 500 growth benchmark rising over 150% while the Russell 3000 Value Index has climbed a comparatively meager 80%.1 Even in down markets such as this year, the S&P 500 is down only 8% as compared to a much uglier negative 20% for the Russell 3000 Value index.2 With value’s last significant period of extended outperformance ending over 13 years ago, a topic that has been emerging with more frequency and fervency has been the death of value investing and the prospect of it never re-emerging as a viable and sustainable method of investing ever again.

 Value investing is often considered the predecessor of all other investment styles, having materialized after the Great Depression as a more conservative and rational approach to investing.
 Benjamin Graham, the father of value investing, once characterized his preferred method of investing as an intelligent form of investing where the investor is a realist who sells to optimists and buys from pessimists.
 Inherent in such a philosophy is the idea of buying when something is undervalued and selling when something is overvalued based on overreactions to different market variables such as good news and bad news.
 Value investing is an investment strategy that involves picking stocks that appear to be trading for less than their intrinsic or book value, or in simpler terms, less than what they are worth.
 Historically, buying stocks when they were undervalued and cheaper was always among the most intelligent and successful of investment strategies.
 It worked.
 But in the past 13 years, value investing as a discipline has failed to deliver the returns of growth investing.
 Something has changed.